-Our helpline and office/drop in centre are open every weekday 9.30am-2.30pm and our support team is available to talk to you by phone, email or in person (by appointment) if you would like to come in for a chat.
+Our helpline and office/drop in centre are open Monday to Friday: 8:30am to 4:00pm.
+Our support team is available to talk to you by phone, email or in person (by appointment) if you would like to come in for a chat.

 We are the official voice for the Down syndrome community in WA and we work to represent the needs of people with Down syndrome and their families to government and within the community.